-My research focuses on the evolutionary history of tropical mammals, particularly the factors associated with their diversification.
+My research focuses on the taxonomy and evolutionary history of tropical mammals, particularly the factors associated with their diversification.
 I use genomic, biogeographic, and ecological data to connect population-level processes to macroevolutionary patterns.
-My work focuses on small mammals.
-So far, I've studied the evolutionary history of marsupials, rodents, and shrews from South America, Africa, and Southeast Asia.
+I've studied the evolutionary history of marsupials, rodents, and shrews from South America, Africa, and Southeast Asia.

 If you're a Siena undergrad and this work interests you, please get in touch!
 I have several openings in my lab, including laboratory and computational biology opportunities.